Open-EO/openeo.org/documentation/1.0/glossary.md

 Dimension labels are either of type number or string, including all sub types such as integers or temporal strings.
 Additional data types may be allowed in the future.

-### `apply`: processes that do not change dimensions
+### apply: processes that process individual values

+The `apply_*` processes work on individual values (pixels) and usually don't reduce or change the array dimensions much.

-Math process that does not reduce or change anything to the array dimensions.
-The process `apply` can be used to apply unary functions such as `abs` or `sqrt` to all values in a data cube.
+For example, the process `apply` can be used to apply (map) unary functions such as `abs` or `sqrt` to all values in a data cube without changing any dimensions at all.

-The process `apply_dimension` applies (maps) an n-ary function to a particular dimension.
+The process `apply_dimension` applies an n-ary function to a particular dimension.
 An example along the time dimension is to apply a moving average filter to implement temporal smoothing.
-An example of `apply_dimension` to the spatial dimensions is to do a historgram stretch for every spatial (grayscale) image of an image time series.
+An example of `apply_dimension` to the spatial dimensions is to do a histogram stretch for every spatial (grayscale) image of an image time series.

-### `filter`: subsetting dimensions by dimension label selection
+### filter: subsetting dimensions by dimension label selection

-The `filter` process makes a cube smaller by selecting specific value ranges for a particular dimension.
+The `filter_*` processes makes a cube smaller by selecting specific value ranges for a particular dimension.

 Examples: